rclone/rclone/docs/content/dropbox.md

 #### --dropbox-chunk-size=SIZE ####

-Upload chunk size.
-Max 150M.
-The default is 128MB.
-Note that this isn't buffered into memory.
+Any files larger than this will be uploaded in chunks of this size.
+The default is 48MB.
+The maximum is 150MB.

+Note that chunks are buffered in memory (one at a time) so rclone can deal with retries.
+Setting this larger will increase the speed slightly (at most 10% for 128MB in tests) at the cost of using more memory.
+It can be set smaller if you are tight on memory.

 ### Limitations ###